arkime/arkimeweb/_wiki/install.md

 If you are interested in how many and types of machines you need for your environment, please see our [hardware estimators](https://arkime.com/estimators).

+If you want to use an Arkime container instead of installing on a Linux machine, please see our [docker guide](https://arkime.com/docker).

 # Linux Distribution
 {: .section-header }